Whether we realize it or not, faith is ALWAYS a part of our love-life.

 We get a new hairdo and decide to go hard in the gym.

-We look our best and head out with our girlfriends.
+We look our best and head out with our best girlfriends.

-One thing is certain though: we were faithful that in the end, we were gonna get over this recent heartache and get our happily ever after one way or another.
+One thing is certain though: we were faithful that in the end, we were gonna get over the heartache and get our happily ever after one way or another.

 But is that really how faith works when it comes to love and relationships?

-In my previous relationships, I would bank so much faith in God that the relationship I was in was the one.
+In my previous relationships, I would place so much faith in God that the relationship I was in was “the one”.
 That it would end my struggle of feeling alone and rejected.
 That it would give me the happy marriage, home, and family that I had always dreamed of.

-But when those relationships failed, in sort of in a way made me feel like my faith in God for this happy ending failed.
-In fact, it made me feel like God was just up there laughing at my faith in this area of my life.
+But when those relationships failed, it sort of in a way made me feel like my faith in God for this happy ending failed.
+In fact, it made me feel like God was just up there laughing at me and this area of my life.

 But that’s how I felt!
 And that mindset never ended well for me.

-As I got older, and finally discovered the truth about love and relationships.
+As I got older and finally discovered how to fully trust God with my love and relationships.
 I realized that I had this faith thing all wrong.

 Once I was able to get a clear understanding of where the love was in my life, I began to learn and understand what love was really all about.

 God’s love holds no records of wrongs.
-His love is unconditional so I never had to work up to it or keep score of what I did/did not do to deserve it.
+Since His love is unconditional, I never had to work up to it or keep score of what I did/did not do to deserve it.

 God’s love was solely centered around me.
-Because of that, He was just waiting to spoil me and treat me like the women I so desperately wanted to be treated as.
+Because of that, He was just waiting to spoil me and treat me like the woman I so desperately wanted to be treated as.

 Once I understood this, it kinda hit me like a ton of bricks.

 I was placing my faith on the wrong target the entire time.
-Because of this, I was constantly missing my mark and getting the poor results of breakups and heartache.
+Because of this, I was constantly missing the mark.

-So, rather than to place my faith in the guys who actually hurt me in all those previous relationships (hoping and praying that they would one day change and beg for me to come back)…
+So, rather than to place my faith in the guys who hurt me (hoping and praying that they would one day change and beg for me to come back)…

-Instead of placing my faith on the next guy I meet who would make me forget all about my Ex and all the pain, stress, and drama that I went through (even though this guy is someone I haven’t even met yet!)…
+… Or on the next guy, who would make me “forget about my Ex” (even though this guy is someone I haven’t even met yet!)…

-I learned to place my faith on the only thing that has been constant in my life since the beginning… and that was in God’s love.
+I learned to place my faith on the only thing that was consistent in my life since the beginning… and that was in God’s love.

-No, once I was secure in my faith in God, He pretty much took care of all that for me.
-Which left me an insane amount of time to really discover more of what made me happy as the woman who I was becoming.
+No, once I was secure in God, He pretty much took care of all of that for me.
+In essence, it left me with an insane amount of time to discover more of what ultimately made me happy as the woman I was becoming.
 From that, I was able to feel fulfilled my relationships!

 I was able to enjoy life, fall in love with myself, and God handled the rest.

-Now when my Mr. Right did come along, it was a struggle to keep my faith on God.
+Now when my Mr. Right did come along, I found it difficult to continue to trust God with my love-life.
 Seriously.
-I wanted to shift my faith into this new guy sooo bad because I really felt like he was the One.
-And he was… We married after two years of courting.
+I wanted to shift my faith to this new guy sooo bad because I really felt like he was the One.
+And he was… We married after two years of staying pure.

-So friends, I leave you with this: Remember who you’re placing your faith in.
+So, I leave you with this: Remember who you place your faith in.
 While some can come close to your joy and happiness, there is none who can maintain it the way that God can.

 Place your faith in the unshakable Rock.